tomsWebConsulting/twcsl/Element/Product Variant/Product Option First Variant Select Auto/README.md

   * Site-wide

-    * This option is the one you want to use if you have multiple store pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add the following code to Website > Pages > Website Tools >
       Code Injection > FOOTER.
-Please see [Add code to code injection][8].
-Read the code for any instructions within.
+Refer to [Add code to code injection][8] for details.

       ```html
       <script type="application/vnd.twc.pofvsa">